TIAGo-WE-COBOT/hri_conversational_agency/README.md

     ```
     pip install ollama-python
     ```
 * Pull the model you will use with `ollama pull <model>`.
-To be able to run the `chat.py` node out-of-the-box, pull the model use as default with
+To be able to run the `chat.py` node out-of-the-box, you have to pull the model used as default first.
+To do so:
+    * Start Ollama
+    ```
+    ollama serve
+    ```
+    and let it run
+    * In a different terminal, run
     ```
     ollama pull llama3.2:3b
     ```